User interface language: English | Español

 In the screen that appears you will be able to edit and change your user information.

-User interface overview
+User Dashboard overview

 The image above shows the main screen of the Questionbank.
 In the blue bar across the top of the screen: